-Beach of the Cathedrals – does this place take you closer to God?
+Beach of the Cathedrals in Galicia – does this place take you closer to God?
 If you believe that there is a superior being, then there is no better place to feel the presence of supernatural powers than here.
 The never ending play of the tides, the erosion of seemingly indestructible stones over millennia, the enormous dimensions of the cliffs make it very clear just how insignificant we are in the great scheme of things.

 To reserve a free ticket to Playa de las Catedrales in Galicia, Spain, click here.
 Don’t forget to sign up for each person individually.